Advancing Standardized Health Equity Quality Measurement

 Interested in hearing more?
 Members of the project team discuss findings and implications in the NCQA blog.

-This work is supported by the California Health Care Foundation (CHCF), which works to ensure that people have access to the care they need, when they need it, at a price they can afford.
+This work was supported by the California Health Care Foundation (CHCF), which works to ensure that people have access to the care they need, when they need it, at a price they can afford.
 Visit www.chcf.org to learn more.